Reflect, Release, Bless

 When I graduated from high school, I chose this quote for the yearbook and it remains my favorite quote about music.

 Music expresses that which cannot be said

 and on which it is impossible to be silent.

-Today l teach music with this single purpose: so my students will be able to give voice to that which they cannot say and for which they have no words.
-When I'm teaching seven-year-Sami to play Mary Had a Little Lamb it seems so far away from a heart-wrenching Brahms Intermezzo.
-But who knows where it all leads?
-Or who might find their voice or even their sanity through music?
+Today I teach music with a single purpose: so that my students will be able to give voice to that which they cannot say, and for which they have no words.
+When I’m teaching seven-year-Sami to play Mary Had a Little Lamb it seems so far away from a heart-wrenching Brahms Intermezzo.
+But who knows where it will lead?
+Who might find their voice or even their sanity through music?

 With every lesson I teach, I hope I make it more likely they will use their music in their future.